jeremyrcouch/fantasy_dash/README.md

    conda activate fantasy
    ```

-4. Use `cd` to the navigate to the directory where you want the repo
+4. Use `cd` to navigate to the directory where you want the repo
 5. Clone the repo:
    ```
    git clone https://github.com/jeremyrcouch/fantasy_dashboard.git